 “From an early age I learned… that stories are how we understand one another, how we preserve the past, and how we make meaning from the chaos of our lives.”

-New York Times bestselling author Anthony Marra’s remarkable fiction details the grim absurdity of war, the way in which history continues to reverberate in the present, and the human capacity for kindness in extreme circumstances.
-With equal measures of wit and compassion, his work, set in Russia and the Soviet Republics, chronicles the lives of ordinary people attempting to salvage what has been lost.
+New York Times bestselling author Anthony Marra’s remarkable fiction details the grim absurdity of war, the human capacity for kindness in extreme circumstances, and the troubling line between art and artifice.
+With wit, compassion, and gravitas, his work—set in Russia, the Soviet Republics, and now Hollywood—chronicles the lives of ordinary people attempting to salvage what they have lost.

 A Constellation of Vital Phenomena opens in war-torn Chechnya, where a man and an eight-year-old girl seek refuge in a ramshackle hospital after the girl’s father is abducted by Russian soldiers.
 For Sonja, the hospital’s sole remaining surgeon, the arrival of these two strangers is an unwelcome surprise.
 But over the course of five days, Sonja’s world will shift on its axis and reveal the intricate pattern of connections that weaves together the pasts of these three unlikely companions and unexpectedly decides their fate.
 Writing in The Washington Post, Ron Charles describes A Constellation of Vital Phenomena as “a flash in the heavens that makes you look up and believe in miracles….
 Here, in fresh, graceful prose, is a profound story that dares to be as tender as it is ghastly, a story about desperate lives in a remote land that will quickly seem impossibly close and important….
 I haven’t been so overwhelmed by a novel in years.
 At the risk of raising your expectations too high, I have to say you simply must read this book.”